hailanzs/com-405-radar-tutorial/README.md

 - [scripts/1843_config_debug_task4.lua](scripts/1843_config_debug_task4.lua) is used to configure and capture 20000 frames for debugging task 4.
 - [scripts/1843_config_streaming_task3.lua](scripts/1843_config_streaming_task3.lua) is used to configure and continously capture data for task 3.
 - [scripts/1843_config_streaming_task4.lua](scripts/1843_config_streaming_task4.lua) is used to configure and continously capture data for task 4.

+**Deliverables**
+Show the TA the radar correctly plugged in and set up.

 ---